 I live in Mid-Wales, and make my living as a portrait painter.

-Raised in Cheshire, I painted and drew all the time, enjoyed primary school education, but disengaged at grammar school and dropped out of art college shortly after.
-I carried on drawing and painting – small illustrations, drawings of houses – whilst working as a gardener, gravedigger, forklift driver and cellarman.
+Cheshire: As a child, I painted and drew all the time.
+But it was just something I did, I never considered that I could make a career of it.
+When I left education, I carried on drawing and painting – small illustrations, drawings of houses – whilst working as a gardener, gravedigger, forklift driver and cellarman.

-During this time, inspired and encouraged by working with Storm Thorgerson (RIP: God bless you, you wonderful old ******) and Green Gartside (another perfectionist – it’s surprising we ever got anything to the printers…), I had started to do paintings, illustrations, collages and sculptures to use on sleeves.
+Inspired and encouraged by working with Storm Thorgerson (RIP – Wish you were here, mate) and Green Gartside (a perfectionist like me – it’s surprising we ever got anything to the printers…), I was making paintings, collages and sculptures to use in our designs (The Cult, EB&H, Pink Floyd, Thunder).
 For the first time, I considered the possibility of being an “artist” myself – painting and sculpting for a living.

-A friend kindly offered a room to use as a studio in a village nearby: With a decent space & light, things picked up.
+A friend kindly offered a room to use as a studio in a village nearby.
+With a decent space & light, things picked up.
 In an interview with the printmaker Terry Frost I read; “looking for something to inspire you to work is an escape from taking action.
 The decision to take action is the only way of seeing”.
-This showed me a way forward – forget the thinking – work!
-I would paint the things around me, the things figurative painters had always painted; still lives, landscapes and portraits.
+This showed me a way forward. stop thinking!
+Paint the things around me, the things figurative painters had always painted; still lives, landscapes and portraits.

 We live in a small, rural, Welsh-speaking community in an area of quiet, natural beauty.
 Our children have been educated here through the medium of Welsh.
 We have been made to feel very welcome here and in an environment that respects craft, honesty and hard work, I have found the space and encouragement to become myself and fulfil my ambition of painting for a living.